-According to documents filed Friday in 3rd District Court, Terrell Maurice Perriman, 20, is facing charges of first-degree felony rape and third-degree felony aggravated kidnapping.
+According to documents Terrell Maurice Perriman, 20, is now facing three counts of first-degree felony rape, two counts first-degree felony forcible sodomy, one count second-degree felony burglary and forcible sexual abuse and one third-degree felony count of aggravated kidnapping.

-Documents state a 17-year-old girl told police she met Perriman on Instagram and then continued to text on Snapchat.
-The victim said Perriman pressured her multiple times to send him nude photos and that she had received multiple videos and pictures that were sexually graphic in nature.
+Documents state a 17-year-old girl told police she met Perriman on Instagram and then continued to text on Snapchat where Perriman sent her sexually explicit videos and photos and pressured her multiple times to send him nude photos.

-Salt Lake City Police said they believe their might be other victims.
+Salt Lake City Police said after charging Perriman they believed there might be other victims.

 “Often in these kinds of cases, there’s not just one victim, said SLCPD Detective Greg Wilking.
 “This is behavior that’s repeated and so we’re always considered about victims and want to get in touch with those people and offer them resources.”

-ABC4 reached out to the University of Utah and received the following statement from the Head Coach Kyle Whittingham:
+The University of Utah issued a statement from the Head Coach Kyle Whittingham after Perriman’s initial arrest:

 “We were made aware of the very serious allegations involving a member of our football program and he was immediately suspended from all team activities.
 We have since been informed that Terrell Perriman has been arrested by the Salt Lake City Police Department.